MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex3_Scheduled_Query.md

 1. Select the **Next: Incident settings >** button.

-1. On the *Incident settings (Preview)* tab, review the default options.
+1. On the *Incident settings* tab, review the default options.

 1. Select the **Next: Automated response >** button.